petrevsky/ringme-tryon-android/README.md

 Released as open source.

-To use this app, download the APK from the released versions.
+To use this app, download the APK from the released packages.